ajaygunalan/ajaygunalan.github.io/_includes/main.md

-I will join [Flux Auto](https://fluxauto.xyz/) as a Robotics Software Enginner on Septmember 16, 2019.
+*Will be joining [Flux Auto](https://fluxauto.xyz/) as a Robotics Software Engineer on Septmember 16, 2019.*

 <br>